Terms and Conditions

 A new authorization, modification or revocation of an existing authorization must be done via the Portal.

 A new authorization, amendment or revocation will not take effect until it is registered in November First's system.
-Such change will be made to the system within a reasonable time after Customer request.
+Such change will be made to the system within a reasonable time after the Customer’s request.

-If November First is contacted in writing by the Customer instead of via the Portal, it can be expected that these changes will be made as soon as possible and within a reasonable time after receipt, and no later than three (3) working days after November First's receipt of a written notice to that effect.
+If November First is contacted in writing by the Customer instead of via the Portal, a longer processing time can be expected.
+Nevertheless, these changes will be made as soon as possible and within a reasonable time after receiving the request.

 Such updating does not result in any limitation or changes in the Customer's obligations towards November First, and this does not give the Customer the right to any remedies for breach.